Advanced risk management

 You can also use correlations to target profits.
 One stock trading strategy, for example, involves finding correlated companies and monitoring their price action.
 If one stock diverges from the rest, you can take a position on its eventual return to the norm.
 The same can be done in forex trading.

 Volatility can have an impact on correlations.
 In times of high volatility, markets tend to become more correlated, which may increase your overall risk.

 Some correlations are only temporary, while others have lasted for years and will likely continue.
+That being said, it should also be noted that there is no guarantee that the two will be or likely to be correlated in the future.
 Here are some common examples to be aware of in your trading.